ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 As such, I also am often rude and inconsiderate of social norms.
 This doesn't come up as often when interacting with non-westerners due to inherent cultural differences masking it, but I often come off as awkward and socially aloof.
 I feel like I didn't learn my own culture.

 Combine this with the lack of noticing emotion I mentioned above, it can sometimes lead to horrible social interactions.
 This is a stressful issue for me and it often makes me feel bewildered, and in particular guilty and sad when I hurt people's feelings.
-At it's worst I will become increasingly shy and full of self-doubt due to past trauma and from problems here.
+At it's worst I will become increasingly shy and full of self-doubt due to past trauma from problems here.

 ### 6. Example of Challenges